Viktorwikland/Dynamo-Installer/README.md

 # Dynamo Installer

 The idea of Dynamo Installer was born when I started creating Dynamo scripts to help my colleagues and noticed that most of them had no experience with Dynamo and didnt know how to run, or make scripts accessible within Dynamo Player.
-This was especially true for scripts containing custom nodes and packages where even colleagues that had some experience with dynamo sometimes accedentally installed the wrong version of a package which might break the script.
+This was especially true for scripts containing custom nodes and packages where even colleagues that had some experience with dynamo sometimes accidentally installed the wrong version of a package which might break the script.

 The Dynamo Installer simplifies the process of getting your scripts and all other supporting files, into the Revit default folders - making them accessible inside of Dynamo player within just a few mouse clicks.